Bolton, in book, accuses Trump of 'obstruction of justice as a way of life,' asking China's Xi for 2020 help

 "Trump then, stunningly, turned the conversation to the coming U.S. presidential election, alluding to China’s economic capability and pleading with Xi to ensure he’d win," Bolton wrote.
 "He stressed the importance of farmers and increased Chinese purchases of soybeans and wheat in the electoral outcome.
 I would print Trump’s exact words, but the government’s prepublication review process has decided otherwise."

-The president then urged China to "buy as many American farm products as China could," Bolton recalled, and "Xi agreed that we should restart the trade talks, welcoming Trump’s concession that there would be no new tariffs and agreeing that the two negotiating teams should resume discussions on farm products on a priority basis."
+The president then urged China to "buy as many American farm products as China could," Bolton wrote, and "Xi agreed that we should restart the trade talks, welcoming Trump’s concession that there would be no new tariffs and agreeing that the two negotiating teams should resume discussions on farm products on a priority basis."

+Bolton also wrote: "Xi had explained to Trump why he was basically building concentration camps in Xinjiang.
+According to our interpreter, Trump said that Xi should go ahead with building the camps, which Trump thought was exactly the right thing to do.
+The National Security Council’s top Asia staffer, Matthew Pottinger, told me that Trump said something very similar during his November 2017 trip to China."

 'GAME OVER,' TRUMP DECLARES, AS BOLTON-SCHIFF VIDEOS SURFACE